dilleswar16/video-bite/README.md

 ### Lighthouse Report

 - This project's Lighthouse report was generated to evaluate its performance, accessibility, best practices, and SEO.
-- You can view the report by downloading the `[lighthouse_report pdf]` file in the repository.
+- You can view the report by downloading the `[lighthouse_report.pdf]` file in the repository.

 ### Usage